The Impact of Deforestation on the Water Cycle

 Process in Mining and Resource Evocation

 Mining is a process of extracting minerals from underground and mountains.
 A lot of forest cutting for this process makes the earth go towards land clearing.
+Many resources are necessary for human life that we discover through mining.
+Some examples are coal, oil, natural gas, charcoal, etc.

-Many resources are necessary to human life that we discover through mining.
-Some examples are coal, oil, natural gas, charcoal, etc. The mining process also leads to an atmospheric disturbance.
+The mining process also leads to an atmospheric disturbance.
 It can cause the extraction of harmful gases underneath to spread in the environment and impact living beings.

 Agricultural Expansion